Mike Shambaugh

-Mike Shambaugh is an American and Cherokee Nation politician, baseball player, and police officer who has served on the Cherokee Nation Tribal Council representing the 9th district since 2017 and as speaker of the Cherokee Nation tribal council since 2021.
+Mike Shambaugh (born December 22, 1964) is an American and Cherokee Nation politician, baseball player, and police officer who has served on the Cherokee Nation Tribal Council representing the 9th district since 2017 and as speaker of the Cherokee Nation tribal council since 2021.

 Early life, education, and baseball career

 Mike Shambaugh was born on December 22, 1964.
 He was raised in Jay, Oklahoma and graduated from Jay High School.
 He attended Oral Roberts University, but he did not graduate.

 Baseball career

 Shambaugh played on the Oral Roberts Golden Eagles baseball team from 1984 to 1987.
 He was selected by Collegiate Baseball magazine as one of their pre-season All-American team members in 1986.
 He played in the National Baseball Congress World Series championship games in 1984, 1985, 1986, and 1987.
 The first two years for Liberal, Kansas, followed by the Anchorage Glacier Pilots, and finally for the Wichita Broncos.
 His team won the championship in 1985 and 1986.
 In 1988, he signed with the Boise Hawks for a season.
 In 1990, The Oklahoman named him as one of the 1980s "all-decade" Oklahoma high school baseball team members.
 Shambaugh retired early from baseball after an injury.